How to Revise Effectively: 20 Proven Revision Techniques All Students Should Know

 But just having lots of past papers is not enough.
 It’s important that they are used well to prepare for the actual day of the exam.

-- Doing a little bit everyday! – finding the time to sit down to do a whole paper can be hard.
+2. Do a little bit every day! – finding the time to sit down to do a whole paper can be hard.
 Plan to do just one or two questions each day.
-Over time you will complete several exam papers and will remember lots of different aspects of knowledge, strengthening your long term memory.
+Over time you’ll complete several exam papers and remember lots of different knowledge, strengthening your long-term memory.

-- Grouping – grouping similar questions together into individual topics to create topic packs can be useful.
-If you know that you need to improve on trigonometry, you can create a bank or questions to work through.
+3. Grouping – grouping similar questions into individual topics to create topic packs can be useful.
+If you need to improve on trigonometry, create a bank of questions to work through.

-- Make a perfect exam paper – you can use the mark scheme and past paper questions to create a set of model answers to refer to.
-These could then be put on flash cards and used for self quizzing.
+4. Make a perfect exam paper – use the mark scheme and past paper questions to create a set of model answers for flashcards and self quizzing.

-- Attend organised study sessions – these may be organised by your school or could be live webinars in the evenings.
+5. Study sessions – these may be organised by your school or could be evening webinars.
 Look out for online revision events, or modelled exam paper solutions from YouTube.

-- Take a look at some of the high quality predicted maths papers you can download for free each year – the best of these closely match the layout and content of the real thing, with of course particular attention to the key topics the question setter thinks will come up.
+6. High quality predicted maths papers – you can download these for free each year.
+The best ones closely match the layout and content of the real paper.

 Third Space Learning offers one-to-one, online GCSE maths tuition.
 Spanning the entire GCSE maths curriculum, our tutors tailor the sessions to each student’s individual needs to plug gaps in knowledge and assist in their preparation for the exams.
 Using examples, explanations and practice exam questions our online GCSE revision sessions help students to feel more confident entering the exam hall.